santisoler/scipy2024-pooch/README.md

-Most scientific Python libraries provide some sample datasets to use within their examples and tutorials, which help their users to get more familiar with the tools.
+Tutorials and examples are among the most critical assets that scientific Python libraries have to drive the adoption of their tools by the community.
+They usually require some sample datasets to demonstrate the capabilities of their packages and to show how they can be used in comprehensive workflows.
 These datasets should be readily available to the users so that they can focus on learning and not micromanaging file downloads.
 Shipping these data files along with the software is cumbersome, and makes the packages larger than needed.
 Alternatively, they could be hosted in a different location, which